 (2) An International Energy Efficiency Certificate shall be issued in the form specified in Schedule 2.

 (3) The Statement of Compliance issued pursuant to sub-rule (4) and (5) of rule 7 shall be issued in the form specified in Schedule 3.

+(4) International Air Pollution Prevention Exemption Certificate forUnmanned Non-self-propelled Barges: In accordance with rule 4.5 of this Annex, the International Air Pollution Prevention Exemption Certificate for Unmanned Non-self-propelled Barges shall be drawn up in the form corresponding to the model given in appendix XI to this Annex and shall be at least in English, If an official language of the issuing country is also used, this shall prevail in the event of a dispute or discrepancy.

 Duration and Validity of Certificates and Statements of Compliance Related to Fuel Oil Consumption Reporting.—(1) An International Air Pollution Prevention Certificate shall be issued for a period specified by the Central Government, which shall not exceed five years.